simplyracim/Segment/readme.txt

 Things to do :

+Introduce a Segment manager for creating and deleting as many segments as I want, using a std::vector instead of a pointer array

 (X) Errors squiggles but code compiles and runs fine --> Wrong C++ standard defined in settings.json (98 instead of 20)